 "What's Going On" was written by Obie Benson with contributions from Al Cleveland and, eventually, Marvin Gaye.
 Benson, who was a member of the Four Tops, wrote the song after witnessing acts of police violence against peaceful protesters in San Francisco.
 His bandmates felt the song was too political, so Benson shared it with Joan Baez, who also passed.
 Then it made its way to Gaye, who, according to Benson, "added some spice to the melody.
 He added some things that were more ghetto, more natural, which made it seem more like a story than a song."

 Released in 1971, "What's Going On?" climbed all the way to number 2 on the Billboard Hot 100.
 I fell in love with the album of the same name in college, some 20 years later.
 My musical tastes, like my world view, were expanding, which tends to happen at that age.
 But What's Going On? reached me at a particularly formative time in my life.
 In high school, I was a member of a church we would now call "Evangelical," but my congregation was pretty apolitical.
 We were not so much interested in establishing Falwell's Moral Majority as we were in keeping kids like me out of juvenile hall.
-I left after high school, when the focus became more about growing the church than nurturing the people in it, but I can see that my interest in social justice took roots there.
-Those seeds would grow and flower at the University of Nevada, Las Vegas along with my tastes in music.
+I left after high school, when the focus became more about growing the church than nurturing the people in it, but I can see that my interest in social justice took root there before growing and flowerain’t at the University of Nevada, Las Vegas along with my tastes in music.

 The collective disbelief people felt when the not guilty verdict was announced was profound.
 Officers claimed King resisted, though witnesses contradicted those claims.
 Then the police said King was on PCP, which gave him a sense of invulnerability and made extreme force necessary, but there was only evidence of alcohol in King's system.
 There was something else that kept the police's account from being accepted as gospel.
 The more than 50 baton blows officers rained down on King, resulting in multiple injuries including a broken leg, had all been captured on video.
 If ever there was a moment where bad cops would see justice for an injustice they perpetrated on a black man, it had arrived.
 And yet it didn't.